Surgery for breast cancer

 Reconstructive or breast implant surgery

 After having a mastectomy (or certain breast-conserving surgeries), a woman may want to think about having the breast mound rebuilt.
 These operations are not meant to treat the cancer.
 They are done to restore the way the breast looks.
 If you are having breast surgery and are thinking about having breast reconstruction, you should talk to a plastic surgeon before your operation.
 There are choices to be made, such as when the surgery can be done and exactly what type it will be.

-You can get more detailed information about the different types of surgery and their possible side effects in our document Breast Reconstruction After Mastectomy.
+You can get more detailed information about the different types of surgery and their possible side effects in Breast Reconstruction After Mastectomy.
 You may also find it helpful to talk with a woman who has had the type of reconstruction you are thinking about.
 Our Reach To Recovery volunteers can help you with this.
 Call us if you would like to speak to one of these volunteers.